Professional Mentor - Los Angeles

 - Basic computer and keyboarding skills, proficiency with e-mail systems, familiarity with MS Outlook, and ETO (or other database applications);

 - Ability to exercise good judgment independently, in various situations and environments, and under varying levels of stress.

 Additional Job Requirements:

 - Maintain current driver’s license, good driving record, and vehicle insurance;

 - Maintain First Aid/CPR certification;

 - Transport children in personal vehicle as required for mentoring activities;

 This is a full-time, non-exempt position.
-Due to the nature of a Friend’s role, the work hours are somewhat non-traditional, and include late afternoon and evening work.
-We recognize that each Friend’s daily work schedule will vary due to the uniqueness of the role and the needs of the individual children being served.
+Due to the nature of a Friend’s role, the work hours may include late afternoon and evening work.
+We recognize that each Friend’s daily work schedule may vary due to the uniqueness of the role and the needs of the individual children being served.
 Each Friend is expected to exercise appropriate discretion in this regard.
-During the school year, the general workweek is Tuesday through Saturday, with Sunday and Monday as days off.
-During the summer, and for spring and winter breaks, many Friends work a standard Monday through Friday workweek.
 The Program requires that you see each of your assigned children both in and outside of school, for an average of four hours each week, although how you accomplish that is at your discretion within established Program guidelines.